-More than 37% of DC households with children report experiencing "food hardship" – not having enough money to buy the food they need – the highest rate nationwide.
-But here is the irony: child nutrition programs, such as school breakfast, are underutilized.
+More than one in four children in DC households experience “food hardship” – their families lack money to buy the food they need – the fourth highest rate nationwide.
+But here is the irony: child nutrition programs are underutilized.
 Providers often don’t know about them, are unsure how to access them, or encounter bureaucratic roadblocks.
-DC Hunger Solutions educates the public about District hunger, poverty, and obesity; expands understanding of “food deserts” (neighborhoods without access to full-service grocery stores); and promotes awareness of federal nutrition programs.
-By collaborating with schools, nonprofits, and front-line providers, it also ensures that those who serve needy families can connect with existing nutrition programs.
-DC Hunger Solutions works closely with the city government to make sure that food policies are effective and collaborates with other stakeholders to coordinate resources.
-Since 2002, it has catapulted DC from 20th to 2nd in the nation for the number of low-income students starting the day with school breakfast.
-We have the resources to end hunger: let’s put them to work!
+DC Hunger Solutions educates the public about District hunger, poverty, and obesity; expands understanding of “food deserts” (neighborhoods without full-service grocery stores); and promotes awareness of, and access to, federal nutrition programs.
+It works closely with city government to make sure that food policies are effective and collaborates with others to coordinate resources.
+Since 2002, it has catapulted DC from 20th to 3rd in the nation for the number of low-income students starting the day with school breakfast.
+We have the resources: let’s end hunger now.